Misti: Composition

 Misti has erupted rocks mainly of andesitic composition, while dacitic and rhyolitic compositions are less common.
-Rhyolites and dacites are associated with explosive eruptions.
-The volcanic rocks are subdivided into several classes: Pyroxene-amphibole andesites, amphibole andesites, amphibole dacites and amphibole rhyolites.
-There are reports of trachyandesite erupted during the Holocene eruptions.
-Mica has also been reported.
-The rocks define a potassium-rich calc-alkaline suite typical for Peruvian volcanoes.
-Phenocrysts (Note: Volcanic rocks often consist of a mixture of crystals embedded in a non-crystalline solid material; these crystals are known as "phenocrysts".) include amphibole, augite, biotite, enstatite, plagioclase and titanomagnetite.
+(Note: Rhyolites and dacites are associated with explosive eruptions.)
+The volcanic rocks fall into several types: Pyroxene-amphibole andesites, amphibole andesites, amphibole dacites and amphibole rhyolites.
+There are reports that the volcano produced trachyandesite during the Holocene eruptions, and mica has also been reported.
+The rocks are chemically a potassium-rich calc-alkaline (Note: Calc-alkaline rocks are a family of volcanic rocks that are defined by a common trend in silicon dioxide and sodium-potassium-to-calcium content.
+They are the most important volcanic rocks in volcanic arc and orogeny volcanism.) rock type, typical for Peruvian volcanoes.
+Phenocrysts (Note: Volcanic rocks often consist of a mixture of crystals embedded in a non-crystalline solid material; these crystals are known as "phenocrysts".) are composed of amphibole, augite, biotite, enstatite, plagioclase and titanomagnetite.
 Magma composition has varied over time and the most recent volcanic stage has produced slightly different magmas, but overall the composition of Misti magmas is highly homogeneous.
-The composition of Misti magmas and those of its neighbours Pichu Pichu and Chachani resemble adakite, an unusual kind of volcanic rock formed by the direct melting of a subducting plate.
+The composition of Misti magmas and those of its neighbours Pichu Pichu and Chachani resemble adakite, an unusual kind of volcanic rock whose occurrence at Misti is unexpected as the subducting plate is old.
+The Nazca fracture zone on the Nazca Plate projects under Misti and might be responsible for certain traits of its magmas.
 Some rocks erupted by the volcano show evidence of hydrothermal alteration, colouring them yellow.